ydiamandieva/ai-product-strategy/README.md

 - **Reliability Target:** ≥92% weekly on the production-representative golden dataset
 - **Golden Dataset:** 15 rows, x adversarial
-- **Confidence UX:** For the MyCF AI Assistant, I’d combine all three mechanisms: show uncertainty + tiered confidence + human-in-the-loop/escalation triggers.…
+- **Confidence UX:** For the MyCF AI Assistant, I’d combine all three mechanisms: show uncertainty + tiered confidence + human-in-the-loop/escalation triggers.
+The governing principle should be: the lower the confidence, the less authoritative the Assistant becomes and the more control shifts to the user.
 - **HITL Architecture:** **Trigger:** Human review is triggered when confidence falls below the safe-answer threshold, evidence cannot sufficiently support the answer, trusted sources conflict, the request is outside supported scope, access/authorisation is ambiguo…
 - **Failure Mode Coverage:** N/A